-The Motherlove Diaper Balm will soothe your baby's bum with only six ingredients: extra virgin olive oil, beeswax, Oregon grape root, myrrh gum, yarrow herb, and calendula flower.
-This formula is free of zinc oxide and petroleum, making it suitable for cloth diapers.
+The Motherlove Diaper Balm will soothe and moisturize your baby's bum with only six ingredients: extra virgin olive oil, beeswax, Oregon grape root, myrrh gum, yarrow herb, and calendula flower.
+This formula is free of zinc oxide and petrolatum, making it suitable for cloth diapers.
 Also, it does not contain soy, gluten, or parabens.
-This balm has an earthy scent, and a little goes a long way to create a thin barrier on baby's skin.
-Also, it comes in a glass jar, which is welcomed alternative to plastic, and a perk the may interest families who aim to limit plastic.
+The balm has an earthy scent, and while testing, we noticed that a little goes a long way to create a thin barrier on baby's delicate skin.
+It also comes in a glass jar, a welcoming alternative to plastic, and a perk the may interest families who aim to limit plastic.

 As an oil-based product, it may stain fabric.
-Also, the jar is on the smaller side, and considering its cost, this is a factor to consider.
-Despite these minor flaws, this product with antibacterial and antifungal properties, is geared toward common diaper rashes, or use as a preventative measure.
-If you prefer a zinc and petroleum product with few ingredients, perhaps for cloth diapering, then this is a product we recommend.
+Also, the cream's cost versus quantity is a factor to consider.
+Despite these minor flaws, this product with antibacterial and antifungal properties is geared toward common diaper rashes or preventative measures.
+If you prefer a product with few ingredients, plus one without zinc and petroleum for cloth diapering, this is a product we recommend.

 The Earth Mama Diaper Balm is a green, mean, diaper rash fighting machine.
-Yes, this salve-like product is green, but don't let that be a turn off.
-This formula is free of zinc, petroleum, lanolin, and parabens, making it cloth-safe.
-We find this product to have a stronger, yet pleasant scent - with notes of lavender and tea tree.
-While testing, a thin coating is useful as a preventative.
+Yes, this salve-like product is green, but don't let that be a turn-off.
+This formula is free of zinc, petroleum, lanolin, and parabens, making it a cloth-safe option.
+We believe this product has a more intense yet pleasant scent - with notes of lavender and tea tree, and a thin coating is useful as a diaper rash preventative.

-With any flower or leaf oil, like lavender and tea tree, the chance of an allergic reaction increases.
-Although our little tester did not experience any reaction, we suggest spot testing before coating the skin.
-Luckily, this product doubles as a skin salve, and you can smear it anywhere.
-We suggest this zinc, petroleum, and lanolin free balm for families who cloth diaper, and don't mind a stronger scent.
+With any flower or leaf oil, such as lavender and tea tree, the possibility of an allergic reaction increases, so we suggest spot testing before applying liberally on your baby's skin.
+Also, this product doubles as a skin salve, making it versatile.
+We recommend this balm as a diaper rash preventative to cloth or disposable diapering families, especially those who don't mind a more aromatic scent.

-The Honest Company Diaper Cream contains zinc oxide (14%) to help create a protective barrier and promote healing of irritated skin, along with shea butter, jojoba, tamanu, olive oil, and coconut oils to moisturize and soothe baby's skin.
+Consider the Honest Company Diaper Cream if you're looking for a good product at an affordable price.
+This cream contains non-nano zinc oxide (14%) to create a protective barrier on baby's skin and promote healing of irritated skin.
+The formula also utilizes moisturizing ingredients to soothe delicate skin, including shea butter, jojoba, tamanu, olive oil, and coconut oils.
 This formula is free of petrolatum, silicones, mineral oil, lanolin, PEGs, and parabens.

-The Triple Paste Ointment is a fragrance-free product, which reduces the chance of irritations from fragrances.
-While testing, we found it effective at healing severe diaper rashes, and it contains zinc oxide (12.8%) as a skin protectant.
-We appreciate the flip lid, which is easy to open with one hand, especially when juggling a wiggly, impatient baby.
+The Triple Paste Ointment is a fragrance-free product, which reduces the likelihood of irritations from fragrances.
+While testing, we experienced this product containing zinc oxide (12.8%) to help treat a severe diaper rash.
+We appreciate the flip-top lid, which we feel is easy to open with one hand, especially when juggling a wiggly, impatient baby.

-Considering the ingredients, this product is not compatible with cloth diapers, as zinc oxide and petrolatum can contribute to fiber buildup, which can cause leakage.
-Also, the cost is a factor to consider.
-If you are after a fragrance-free product that will help an irritated rash, regardless of the cost, this is an ointment to add.
+Reviewing the ingredients, we feel this product is not compatible with cloth diapers; essentially, zinc oxide and petrolatum can contribute to fiber buildup, causing leakage.
+The cost is also a factor to consider, but we believe the quantity will last a while.
+If you seek a fragrance-free cream, use disposable diapers, and don't mind the expense, we think this product is effective.

-If you are searching for a product that leaves a protective barrier on baby's bum and does not use zinc oxide, the A+D Diaper Rash Ointment may be a fit.
-It easy to smear and efficient at sealing out wetness on a baby's tush.
+If you seek a product that leaves a protective and preventative barrier on baby's bum, plus does not contain zinc oxide, the A+D Original Ointment may fit your needs.
+This product is easy to smear and efficient at sealing out wetness on baby's tush.

-We feel this option has a stronger scent, and the twist lid is a two-hand operation.
+We feel this option has a strong scent, and the twist lid is a two-hand operation.
 The formula includes the ingredient "fragrance."
 Since manufacturers aren't required to disclose ingredients, hundreds of chemicals can hide behind this term.
-We value company transparency.
-If you feel similarly, you may want to look elsewhere.
-Also, given the ingredients, like petroleum, mineral oil, and paraffin, we do not recommend this product for cloth diapering families.
-However, if you don't mind the heavier scent or "fragrance" ingredient, mainly because you are seeking a zinc-free product, then you may find this product suitable for your needs.
+We value company transparency, and if you feel similarly, you may want to look elsewhere.
+Also, given the ingredients, like petroleum, mineral oil, and paraffin, we don't recommend this product for cloth diapering families.
+However, if you don't mind the heavier scent or "fragrance" ingredient, mainly because you seek a zinc-free product, you may find this product suitable for your needs.

-Petroleum and mineral oil will clog fibers, so if you are cloth diaper, this may not be a match.
-Also, although this product will help baby's diaper rash, petroleum is not an ingredient we recommend.
+Petroleum and mineral oil can clog fibers, so this product may not work for cloth diapering families.
+Although this product may help baby's diaper rash, petroleum is not an ingredient we recommend.
 With access to other products with better ingredients for baby, we suggest selecting one of those before Aquaphor.
 However, if this product heals your baby's diaper rash, and you are okay with using petroleum, then go ahead.

 Why You Should Trust Us

-We at BabyGearLab have been testing baby gear for 8 years.
-We purchase every product and complete hands-on testing and side-by-side comparisons to determine which competitors are true standouts in their categories.
-Leading this review is Molly Bradac, Research Analyst, as well as professional nanny and newborn care specialist, holding over 14 years of experience.
-Between countless diaper changes and use of multiple diaper creams, plus experience with cloth and disposable diapers, Molly has expert recommendations to help you find a product that will be a great addition to your diapering routine.
+BabyGearLab has been testing baby gear over the past decade.
+We purchase every product and complete hands-on testing and side-by-side comparisons to determine which competitors are real standouts in their categories.
+Leading this review is Molly Bradac, Senior Review Editor, Nanny, and Newborn Care Specialist, holding over 14 years of experience.
+Between countless diaper changes, use of several diaper creams, and experience with cloth diapers, Molly has expert recommendations to help you find a product that will be a great addition to your diapering routine.

 Analysis and Test Results

-Each diaper cream in our review was smeared, smelled, touched, and applied countless times to compare performance.
+In our review, each diaper cream was smeared, smelled, touched, and applied countless times to compare performance.

 Ease to Use

-Since juggling diaper changes with a wiggly baby can be tricky, pick a product that is easy to use and open.
-A flip top product, like the Triple Paste Ointment can open with one hand.
-Also, thanks to its no-mess applicator, the GroVia Natural Magic Stick is easy to use, plus it avoids having to use your finger to smear cream.
-Other products with a twist top, like the A+D Diaper Rash Ointment require two hands.
-Although not a deal-breaker, it is a factor to consider, especially for on-the-go diaper changes that take place in less sanitary and convenient locations like a public restroom.
+It can be tricky to juggle diaper changes with a wiggly baby whose bum isn't feeling great.
+We suggest selecting a product that is easy to use and open, like the Triple Paste Ointment, with a flip-top product that is easy to open with one hand.
+Also, with a no-mess applicator, the GroVia Natural Magic Stick is another useful option as it avoids using your finger to smear cream.
+Other products in our review with a twist top, such as the A+D Original Ointment and the Weleda Calendula Diaper Rash Cream, require two hands to open.
+We do not think this is a deal-breaker, but a factor to consider, especially for on-the-go diaper changes that take place in less sanitary and convenient locations like a public restroom.

 Zinc oxide is another common active ingredient as it has shown to provide skin protection and treat irritations.
-Generally, zinc oxide is well tolerated among babies, and potentially does not carry big health concerns when topically applied; however, we suggest spot testing before coating your little one's bum, and this is good practice for any product.
+Generally, zinc oxide is tolerated among babies and potentially does not carry significant health concerns when topically applied.
+However, we suggest spot testing before coating your little one's bum, which is good practice for any product.

 Disposable vs. Cloth Diapers

-It is important that you select a product that works for your diapering choice.
-Disposable diapers will accept any kind of diaper cream.
-However, cloth diapers require cloth-safe diaper creams because some ingredients cause repelling issues as they coat fabric fibers and inhibit absorption.
-This lack of absorption can lead to leaking.
+It is essential to select a product that works for your diapering choice.
+Disposable diapers will accept any standard diaper cream, whereas cloth diapers require cloth-safe products.
+Some ingredients, like petrolatum, zinc oxide, mineral oil, and paraffin, can be problematic and inhibit absorption.
 Honestly, who wants to deal with leakage?
-Some big contributors to this repelling issue include petrolatum, zinc oxide, mineral oil, and paraffin.
-These ingredients can be challenging to remove from cloth fibers.
-Products in our review that contain one or more of these ingredients include Boudreaux's Butt Paste Max Strength, Aquaphor Baby Healing Ointment, Triple Paste Ointment, and A+D Diaper Rash Ointment.
-If you cloth diaper, and your baby needs a diaper cream containing these ingredients, a helpful solution is to use a thick, reusable liner to protect fabric.
+These ingredients can also be challenging to remove from cloth fibers.
+Products in our review that contain one or more of these ingredients include Boudreaux's Butt Paste Max Strength, Aquaphor Baby Healing Ointment, Triple Paste Ointment, and A+D Original Ointment.
+But, if you cloth diaper and your baby needs a diaper cream containing one of these ingredients, a helpful solution is to use a thick, reusable liner to protect the fabric.

-As for cloth-safe diaper creams in our review, the Motherlove Diaper Balm, the Earth Mama Diaper Balm, and the GroVia Natural Magic Stick fit this profile.
-Plus, these products are versatile as they can work with any diaper across the board.
-This may interest families who use a hybrid diapering approach of cloth and disposable, or perhaps you use only disposable, but prefer the ingredients in these products over the others.
+As for cloth-safe diaper creams in our review, the Motherlove Diaper Balm, Earth Mama Diaper Balm, and GroVia Natural Magic Stick fit this profile.
+These products may interest families who use a hybrid diapering program of cloth and disposable.

-Let's face it, a diaper rash that is red and something fierce can happen quickly.
-However, not all diaper creams are created equal, and what works for one baby, may not work for another.
-Therefore, it is important to try a few to find one that meets your diapering needs.
+There are many reasons why a diaper rash will suddenly appear and be something fierce, causing an uncomfortable red bum for your little one.
+However, not all diaper creams are created equal, and what works for one baby may not work for another.
+Therefore, it is essential to try a few products to find one that meets your diapering needs.
 We are confident that our expert recommendations will guide you to a product that meets your needs and budget.

 — Molly Bradac